csethanhcong/C9js/public/libs/c9/docs/Chart.md

 	- Add getValue(), getKey() that based on key-definition by user.
 DON'T use .name, .value instead -> Make it customizable

+	- Notes: With XHR, only accept response data with format JSON, so we just call getJson for the specific request

 3. `Make C9.Config`: File contains all default configs, should not put all configs in each files Put them all in 1 file: Classes, default configs, etc.